thomas4019/mongo-query-to-postgres-jsonb/README.md

 # Mongo-Postgres Query Converter
-[Mongo's Query Documents](https://docs.mongodb.org/manual/tutorial/query-documents/) are useful, but only work with Mongo.
-This module converts a Mongo query to a PostgreSQL WHERE clause on data stored in a json/jsonb field.
+[MongoDB query documents](https://docs.mongodb.org/manual/tutorial/query-documents/) are useful, but only work with Mongo.
+This converts a Mongo query to a PostgreSQL WHERE clause on data stored in a json/jsonb field.

 ### Example 1
 ```javascript